Pediatric Allergic Rhinitis Medication

 Olopatadine intranasal (Patanase)

-Intranasal antihistamine indicated for seasonal allergic rhinitis.
+Intranasal antihistamine spray for seasonal allergic rhinitis.
 Available as 6% intranasal solution (delivers 665 mcg/spray).

 Class Summary

 This class of medications is most effective.
 Intranasal corticosteroids are potent anti-inflammatory agents shown to decrease allergic rhinitis symptoms in more than 90% of patients.
 Presently, 9 medications are available in this class, and all are essentially equivalent in efficacy, although few head-to-head studies have been performed.
 Mometasone (Nasonex) and fluticasone furoate (Veramyst) have been demonstrated to have a somewhat faster onset of action; however, after one week, no difference is found between medications.
 Most can be used on a once-daily basis, and all have a similar safety profile.
-Nasonex is the only medication that did not show an affect on growth at one year.
+Nasonex is the only medication that did not show an effect on growth at one year.
 Veramyst did not show a growth effect in a 2-week study that is designed to evaluate for growth affects.
-A longer study began in late 2007.

 May decrease number and activity of inflammatory cells, resulting in decreased nasal inflammation.